Electronic Frontier Foundation: Foundation

-Barlow posted an account of this experience to The WELL online community and was contacted by Mitch Kapor, who had had a similar experience.
+After his post, Barlow was contacted by Mitch Kapor, who had had a similar experience.
 The pair agreed that there was a need to defend civil liberties on the Internet.
-Kapor agreed to fund any legal fees associated with such a defense and the pair contacted New York lawyers Rabinowitz, Boudin, Standard, Krinsky and Lieberman about defending several computer hackers from a Harper's magazine forum on computers and freedom who had been the target of Secret Service raids.
+Kapor agreed to fund any legal fees associated with such a defense and the pair contacted New York lawyers Rabinowitz, Boudin, Standard, Krinsky and Lieberman about defending others who had attended the event.

 This generated a large amount of publicity which led to offers of financial support from John Gilmore and Steve Wozniak.
-Barlow and Kapor continued to research conflicts between the government and technology and in June 1990, Barlow posted online the influential article entitled "Crime & Puzzlement" in which Barlow announced his and Kapor's plans to create an organization to "raise and disburse funds for education, lobbying, and litigation in the areas relating to digital speech and the extension of the Constitution into Cyberspace."
+Barlow and Kapor continued to research conflicts between the government and technology and in June 1990, Barlow posted online the influential article titled "Crime & Puzzlement" in which Barlow announced his and Kapor's plans to create an organization to "raise and disburse funds for education, lobbying, and litigation in the areas relating to digital speech and the extension of the Constitution into Cyberspace."

 This generated further reaction and support for the ideas of Barlow and Kapor.
 In late June, Barlow held a series of dinners in San Francisco with major figures in the computer industry to develop a coherent response to these perceived threats.
 Barlow considered that: "The actions of the FBI and Secret Service were symptoms of a growing social crisis: Future Shock.
 America was entering the Information Age with neither laws nor metaphors for the appropriate protection and conveyance of information itself."
 Barlow felt that to confront this a formal organization would be needed; he hired Cathy Cook as press coordinator, and began to set up what would become the Electronic Frontier Foundation.